Greenock Wanderers RFC: Fort Matilda Playing Fields

-The Fort Matilda Playing Fields Union celebrated the Centenary of the opening of their grounds at Fort Matilda on the 30th April 2022, a centenary game was played to celebrate between a Greenock Wanderers Select team and Glasgow High Kelvinside(GHK), this was to replicate the original opening fixture played at the grounds in 1922 between Greenock Wanderers and the then known Kelvinside Academicals now known as GHK.
+The Fort Matilda Playing Fields Union celebrated the Centenary of the opening of their grounds at Fort Matilda on 30 April 2022, a centenary game was played to celebrate between a Greenock Wanderers Select team and Glasgow High Kelvinside(GHK), this was to replicate the original opening fixture played at the grounds in 1922 between Greenock Wanderers and the then known Kelvinside Academicals now known as GHK.

 The creation of the sports fields was due almost entirely to the hard work of Greenock Wanderers’ first President of the 20th Century, W. E. Buchannan who worked tirelessly to develop what was initially known as the West End Recreation Ground.

 The fields had been part of Hawkhead Farm and were used extensively by the MOD during the First World War.
 In 1922 they were Feued to the Union by Sir Michael Hugh Shaw Stewart (8th Bart) and became known as the Fort Matilda Playing Fields.
-First to open was the Fort Matilda Lawn Tennis Club on the 28th April 1922 with their southerly courts facing Newark Street.
+First to open was the Fort Matilda Lawn Tennis Club on 28 April 1922 with their southerly courts facing Newark Street.
 Greenock Wanderers, having secured a loan of £975 from the SRU to develop the two rugby pitches, had their opening match against Kelvinside Academicals on Saturday 14 October that year.
 The Bowling Club took a little longer to lay their green and it didn't officially open until 1925.

 The original Feu Contract containing the Feu Disposition, signed between Sir Michael Hugh Shaw Stewart and the Trustees of the Fort Matilda Playing Fields Union on 2 January 1925, remains the principal legal document defining the conditions and use of the fields.
 As part of the SRU loan, it was decreed that Association Football would not be played on the fields!